openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 @endsphinxdirective

 Intel® Distribution of OpenVINO™ toolkit is a comprehensive toolkit for developing applications and solutions based on deep learning tasks, such as emulation of human vision, automatic speech recognition, natural language processing, recommendation systems, and more.
-It provides high-performance and rich deployment options from edge to cloud.
+It provides high-performance and rich deployment options, from edge to cloud.
 Some of its advantages are:

 * Enables CNN-based and transformer-based deep learning inference on the edge or cloud.
 * Supports various execution modes across Intel® technologies: Intel® CPU, Intel® Integrated Graphics, Intel® Discrete Graphics, Intel® Neural Compute Stick 2, and Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.